ClementNerma/Rave/docs/books/hybrid.md

 The answer to this problem is called _polymorphism_: we declare several functions with the same name, but with different signatures.

-Here is it how it works:
+Here is how it works:

 ```sn
 // Make the 'Point' structure